‘Extremely rare’ deep-sea fish washes up on beach; experts say only 31 ever found worldwide - NewsBreak

 “Experts don’t have any evidence to theorize why these fish are washing ashore in Southern California, but are interested in learning more about the specimens that have been collected or any new ones that might wash up,” Hook said.

 The institution called the most recent find “extremely rare,” noting only 31 known specimens of the specifies have ever been collected.
-Tissue samples from the fish are being collected for genetic analysis and its stomach contents are expected to be examined by researchers with Anela Choy’s lab at Scripps.Here’s how you can help victims of the devastating tornadoes
+Tissue samples from the fish are being collected for genetic analysis and its stomach contents are expected to be examined by researchers with Anela Choy’s lab at Scripps.Are there oceans on other planets?

 Comments / 0